-However, because infographics are visual informational material, they are fundamentally not accessible to users with visual or cognitive disabilities.
+However, because infographics are visual informational material, they inherently present accessibility barriers to users with visual or many cognitive disabilities.
 Therefore, infographic designers must design accessibility into an infographic to ensure the content is recognizable to screen readers.

 Creating Accessible Infographics

 The following resource provides an overview of approaches to creating an accessible infographic and accessibility best practices to keep in mind when designing an infographic.

 Image infographics are the most popular infographic format, however; this format is also the least accessible.
 A screen reader cannot recognize the content (text) within an image infographic because it is an image.
 An image Infographic, therefore, requires an alternative method to ensure accessibility.
 Image infographics require an alternative text description in the form of a transcript.
 A transcript is simply a full-text version of the infographic that screen readers recognize and is therefore accessible to all users.
 When an image is displayed on a website, a transcript can be presented in the following ways: